 varname=”&&name&i”;

-8. The below step is used to combine all the datasets using the set statement.
+Step 9.
+The below step combines all the datasets using the set statement.

 data final;